What is Sanctions Screening?

 The Impact of Adverse Media on Sanctions Screening

-Adverse media, also known as negative news, refers to information from various media sources that indicate potential sanctions risks associated with certain customers or business partners.
-It is a crucial component of an effective sanctions screening program as it can provide early warning signs of possible sanctions.
+Adverse media, also known as negative news, refers to information from media sources indicating potential sanctions risks linked to certain customers or business partners.
+It is a crucial component of an effective sanctions screening program, offering early warning signs of non-compliance.
+For instance, news about a customer’s involvement in illegal activities, association with sanctioned parties, or political or business status changes can indicate probable threats.

 Adverse media screening should be performed regularly and at various stages of the customer relationship lifecycle.
 Organizations should leverage advanced technologies such as artificial intelligence and natural language processing to automate and enhance this process.